Calendar of Events News and Announcements

 FAQ

-If it’s a rare noise occurrence that is happening after 10pm you can call the Police Non-Emergency number at 503.629.0111.
-To make a complaint about ongoing barking, licensing, neglect or other animal concerns contact your county animal services.
+If it’s a rare noise occurrence that is happening after 10pm, you can report it by calling Police Non-Emergency at 503.629.0111.
+To make a complaint about ongoing barking, licensing, neglect or other animal concerns contact Washington County Animal Services or Clackamas County Dog Services, depending on the county you reside.

-A complainant is needed unless the violation is observed by the responding agency.
+A complainant is needed, unless the violation is observed by the responding agency.
 The complainant is the witness to the activity and may be needed for court proceedings, questions, follow up or reports.
+For more information on how to file a complaint, contact Washington County Animal Services or Clackamas County Dog Services.

 Who picks up a found or loose dog?